the world that once spilled with amber flecks and the sky that used to drip with purple lava are finally, finally calm.

 and i breathe out the air of a life i no longer have.

-as a blinding light outshines the darkness of night.
+the captain stands beside me as a blinding light outshines the darkness of night.

 "well done, my good and faithful servant."

-that there will no longer be any need to say goodbye.
+and that's when i finally understand that there will no longer be any need to say goodbye.

 Love it!